MailTape/MailTape-v1/_posts/2014-05-25-Grey-Reverend.md

 Grey Reverend: **"**I love this song from Live in Memphis by Dusty!
 The strings and her voice are so sexy and lush. it’s a great song for a **“**walk of shame**”** or just for setting the mood with a lover, or **"**potential**"** lover:)**"**

 <p id="outroduction">
 That’s all folks!
-A big thank to [Jesper Ryom](https://www.facebook.com/jesperryommusic "Jesper Ryom's Facebook") for his selection.
+A big thank to Grey Reverend for his selection.
 Thanks and enjoy your sunday!
 </p>